Internationalism and International Organisations in twentieth-century Europe

 Module description

-In this course we explore ideas and forms of 'internationalism', international order and supra-national government, in the broader context of war, revolution, nationalism and ethnic conflict in twentieth-century Europe.
+In this module we explore ideas and forms of 'internationalism', international order and supra-national government, in the broader context of war, revolution, nationalism and ethnic conflict in twentieth-century Europe.